 There’s a small visitor center near the big cinder block tower and park rangers at the desk to answer your questions.
 There’s one room of exhibits where children are encouraged to press buttons, open drawers, and then follow the ramp up to look through telescopes to see birds at the ecological reserve across the street.
 This was a really cool perspective on the wetlands from a distance

 Apparently, the Bolsa Special is the menu item to get at SeaSalt Beachside Burgers.

 SeaLegs at the Beach

 For me, this location looked more geared towards the adult crowd with lounges, curtains fluttering in the breeze, and even swings!
 Lots of seating arrangements meant for socializing.
-It still felt fun and casual, but chairs directly in the sand with a stage hinting at lively nighttime events.
+It still felt fun and casual, but chairs directly in the sand with a stage hinting at lively nighttime concerts and events.